article icon

 Are companies required to advertise jobs internally?

-There’s no legal requirement on companies to advertise jobs internally.
+There’s no legal requirement for companies to advertise jobs internally.
 However, advertising a job internally is good business practice because your company can defend a claim against discrimination if existing workers are made aware that a certain post is available and they may apply.

 Can a company loan money to employees?